MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/2-Lesson-Object-Oriented-Programming.md

 An Interface contains methods with empty bodies, and no fields.
 When a subclass `implements` an interface, it must include the definitions of all the methods from the interface.
 You can use the keyword `@Override` to document this.
 Both method overloading (from the previous lesson) and method overriding are types of **polymorphism**: methods existing in many forms.

-When you're creating an instance of a subclass, you can declare the type as the interface.
+When you're creating an instance of a subclass, you can declare the type as the interface or the subclass.

 For example, these two lines accomplish essentially the same thing.
 ```java